 1. Insight Timer

 Insight Timer is a free meditation app.
 That's the first reason I appreciate it.
 Other popular apps like Headspace and Calm require subscriptions whose costs may be prohibitive for some.
-Meditation has been taught freely for millennia.
-Commoditizing it concerns me.
-Creating and sustaining apps, however, takes money.
+As an IT guy, I understand that creating and sustaining apps takes a lot of money.
 DevOps and software engineers, cloud infrastructure, developers and analysts don't come cheap.
 Insight Timer has a donation based model, consistent with how meditation has been traditionally shared.
+Meditation has been taught freely for millennia.
 There are thousands of meditations from hundreds of traditions- secular to religious.
 This is the second reason I recommend the app.
 Many of the world's most renowned teachers have uploaded content to Insight Timer.
 Thirdly, the timer function is excellent.
 It is what I use daily.
 I've created over 140 presets for different practices.
 For example, if I want to train concentration, I use interval bells to remind me to reorient my attention should the mind wander from the primary object of focus.
 So, if I scheduled a 30 minute sit and, after taking inventory of my state, noted the mind as busy or agitated, I could choose a 30 minute bell with reminders at 2 minute intervals.
 If, on the other hand, I were rested and focused, I might choose a 30 minute bell with two 15-minute intervals.
 If I were circuit training, starting with pranayama, then focused attention, a body scan, a visualization, and closing with a loving kindness meditation, I could choose a 30 minute bell with 5 intervals.
 There is an active community on Insight Timer.
 A fourth reason I like the app.
 I've connected with many people I might not have otherwise have had the opportunity to meet.

 2. Wim Hof Method (WHM)